0xrudi/dapp-30/README.md

 This is an interesting use case, because it really minimizes the amount of trust needed to ensure the beneficiary can receive their assets.
 They do not need to rely on a bank or a guardian to safeguard their assets.
 However, it would require them to have knowledge of the deed, and the basic understanding of how to interact with a smart contract/use a wallet.

 # day 9 - Deed Multi-Payouts
 This project builds off of the bones of the previous project, and extending its functionality to allow for multiple payments to be made from a smart contract.
 The use for this is to enable recurring payments instead of a lump sum withdrawal.
+A new framework implemented for this contract is the use of a ternary operator.
+This was used as a validation check to ensure we do not run around our maximum amount of payouts.

+The unit test for this project included the base set of tests from the previous project, as well as some new ones to capture to new functionality